patheard/aws-eks-cluster/README.md

 # AWS EKS Cluster
-Creates an EKS cluster and managed node group to test cluster upgrades with.
+Creates an EKS cluster and managed node group to test cluster upgrades.

 ```sh
 # Plan and apply